-Figure 4.
-A floorplan of the brewery.
-Sensor positions, X: hardwired. i: Node 1, ii: Node 2, iii: Node 3, W: water tanks, BR1-3: bright beer tank, numbers 1–10 indicate the fermentation tank numbers, the arrow indicates the CO2 storage.

 The influx database was observed at the end of every working day to determine any CO2 trends that may have resulted from venting.
 The following day, the database information was compared to the manual data stream to analyze the impact of the venting and to draw conclusions.

 Finally, observation sessions were undertaken in the brewery to record numbers and movements of workers throughout the brewery space.